glowfishAPI/glowfish-particle/README.md

 The library provides the ability to connect directly to the glowfi.sh API via HTTP calls instead of using Particle Cloud's pub/sub messaging system.
 While Particle Cloud provides a powerful ecosystem for interaction among various agents, when constraints such as it's rate limits, payload size limits, etc. need to be avoided, this library can prove a conventient way of POSTing the data directly.

-The example application in *firmware/examples/test-glowfish-post/test.cpp* shows how to use the library.
-Please see the comments at the top of *test.cpp* for more implementation details.
+The sample application in *firmware/examples/test-glowfish-post/anomaly-detect-post.cpp* shows how to use the library, using our *anomaly_detect* endpoint as as the example.
+Please see the comments at the top of *anomaly-detect-post.cpp* for more implementation details.Currently, the other supported endpoints in this library are *signal_extract*, *train*, and *predict*.

-Please note that *test.cpp* relies on three libraries: SparkJson, HttpClient, and glowfish-particle.
+Please note that *anomaly-detect-post.cpp* relies on three libraries: SparkJson, HttpClient, and glowfish-particle.
 If using the web IDE - you can import SparkJson and HttpClient via the Community Library listing's "Include in App" button.  glowfish-particle is not listed yet in Community Libraries, so you will need to use the "Contribute Library" and this repo's github url: *glowfishAPI/glowfish-particle*.
 For more info on how to do this, please see the [Contribute Library](https://docs.particle.io/guide/getting-started/build/photon/#contribute-a-library) section of Particle's user guide.

 ## Webhook Example